The Geometric Unitary Kudla Conjecture: Hilbert--Jacobi forms

 \begin{proof} The product~$f \defeq \prod_{b \in B} f_b$ transforms as

-Since the abelianization of~$\SL{2}(\ZZ)$ is finite, $f$ is a weakly holomorphic modular form for a unitary character~$\chi$ of~$\SL{2}(\ZZ)$ of weight~$k \, \# B$.
-More specifically, $\chi$ has order at most~$12$.
-As a consequence, $f^{12}$ is a weakly holomorphic modular form of weight~$12 k\, \# B$ for the full modular group.
+It is a modular form for a character~$\chi$ of~$\SL{2}(\cOF)$ of weight~$k\, \# B$.
+By our assumptions~$\chi$ has finite order dividing~$N$.
+As a consequence, $f^N$ is a holomorphic modular form of weight~$N k\, \# B$ for the full modular group.